katosys/portus/README.md

 quay.io/kato/portus:v2.2.0rc2-1
 ```

-Browse to https://127.0.0.1 and fill the 'Create admin' form.
-Do not fill the *New Registry* form until you have actually started the registry in step 4.
+Browse to https://127.0.0.1 and fill the *'Create admin'* form.
+Do not fill the *'New Registry'* form until you have actually started the registry in step 4.

 ##### 4. Registry: